mpolacek/goo/cxx-in-gcc12.md

-*WIP*

 # New C++ features in GCC 12

 The GNU Compiler Collection (GCC) 12.1 is expected to be released in April 2022.
 Like every major GCC release, this version will bring many [additions, improvements, bug fixes, and new features](https://gcc.gnu.org/gcc-12/changes.html).
 GCC 12 is already the system compiler in [Fedora 36](https://fedoraproject.org/wiki/Changes/GNUToolchainF36).
 GCC 12 will also be available on [Red Hat Enterprise Linux](https://developers.redhat.com/products/rhel/overview) in the Red Hat Developer Toolset (RHEL 7), or the Red Hat GCC Toolset (RHEL 8 and 9).

 As the similar blog post I wrote about [GCC 10](https://developers.redhat.com/blog/2020/09/24/new-c-features-in-gcc-10), this article describes new features only in the C++ front end.

 We implemented several C++23 proposals in GCC 12.
 The default dialect in GCC 12 is `-std=gnu++17`; to enable C++23 features, use the `-std=c++23` or `-std=gnu++23` command-line option.
-(Note that the latter option allows GNU extensions.)
+(The latter option allows GNU extensions.)

+Note that C++20 and C++23 are still experimental in GCC 12.

 ## C++23 features

 ### `if consteval`

 C++17 introduced the constexpr if statement.
-The condition in `constexpr if` must be a constant expression (it is *manifestly constant evaluated*).
+The condition in `if constexpr` must be a constant expression (it is *manifestly constant evaluated*).
 If the condition evaluates to true, the "else" branch, if present, is discarded (which means, for instance, that the "else" branch will not be instantiated, which is a different behavior from an ordinary `if`).
+If the condition evaluates to false, the "then" branch is discarded.

-C++20 then introduced the `consteval` keyword.
-A (possibly member) function or a constructor marked as `consteval` is an immediate function.
-Immediate functions must produce a constant when they are called (unless the call to an immediate function takes place in another immediate function), if they don't, the compiler will produce an error.
+C++20 introduced the `consteval` keyword.
+A (possibly member) function or a constructor marked as `consteval` is an *immediate function*.
+Immediate functions must produce a constant when they are called (unless the call to an immediate function takes place in another immediate function); if they don't, the compiler will produce an error.
 The compiler will not emit any actual code for such functions.

 In contrast, a `constexpr` function may or may not be evaluated at compile-time -- depending on the context.
-To that end, C++20 introduced a new library function `std::is_constant_evaluated()`, which returns true if the current context is "evaluated at compile time":
+To that end, C++20 introduced a new library function `std::is_constant_evaluated`, which returns true if the current context is "evaluated at compile time":

 ```c++
 #include <type_traits>